By Joe Lewis - Staff Writer

 “Tony and I served together many years on the Council.
 He’s a great guy and always worked hard for the best interests of the town,” said Fankell.

-The mayor said the Council will need to vote at the regular meeting on May 21 to formally accept both resignations.
+The mayor said the Council will need to vote at the regular meeting on May 21 to formally accept both resignations and appoint the replacements.